davidedmundson/plasma-login-manager/docs/THEMING.md

 ## Testing

-You can test your themes using `sddm-greeter`.
+You can test your themes using `plasmalogin-greeter`.
 Note that in this mode, actions like shutdown, suspend or login will have no effect.

-    sddm-greeter --test --theme /path/to/your/theme
+    plasmalogin-greeter --test --theme /path/to/your/theme

-If you have compiled SDDM with Qt4, you can also use it in a nested X session through Xephyr.
+If you have compiled PLASMALOGIN with Qt4, you can also use it in a nested X session through Xephyr.
 To accomplish this use:

-    sddm --test-mode
+    plasmalogin --test-mode

 When using Qt5, test-mode requires [at least xorg-server 1.15.0](https://bugs.freedesktop.org/show_bug.cgi?id=62346#c8), as older releases don't support GLX in Xephyr which is required by QtQuick2.